ARC licence number – AU54842

 j.
 Spray a Mould Inhibitor – Use an EPA-approved mould growth inhibitor to spray on the inside of the conditioner.

 k.
 Reassemble – The final step is to reassemble back the air conditioner and plug the power back in.

-Air conditioner cleaning will help to minimize the cost of cooling by removing unwanted restricting materials.
+Air conditioner cleaning will help to minimise the cost of cooling by removing unwanted restricting materials.
 Moreover, it helps to improve the performance and longevity of your AC unit.
-If you find it hard to follow the steps above, do not hesitate to call in a professional from CLF Services.
+If you find it hard to follow the steps above, call in a professional from CLF Services on 1300 257 561..